-MAJOR U.S. IMPORTER SWITCHES FROM WEST COAST TO PORT PHILADELPHIA
+MAJOR U.S. EXPORTER SWITCHES FROM WEST COAST TO PORT PHILADELPHIA

 PACKER AVENUE MARINE TERMINAL, MARCH 23, 2015 -- One of the largest meat companies in the world has switched significant export volumes from US West Coast ports to Port Philadelphia.

 Exports of high quality meat, sourced from throughout the USA, are now moving through the Port Philadelphia due to West Coast port congestion.

 U.S. cargoes to Korea, Japan and China are now moved from through the Port of Philadelphia.
 Already a major import hub for this company, the Port does not suffer from the congestion of larger US ports.

 Port Philadelphia is the #1 meat import port in the USA and is increasingly the port of choice for US meat exports.

 PHOTO CAPTION: Meat arriving on a rail box car is trans-loaded into a refrigerated ocean container for export via Philadelphia's Packer Avenue Marine Terminal.

 PORT'S TIOGA TERMINAL SEES VERY BUSY TWO WEEKS

 PORT RICHMOND, UPDATED MARCH 10, 2015 -- The marine terminals of the Philadelphia Regional Port Authority are no stranger